BiaWei/ahr999_api_server/README.md

 Adjust the URLs in MESSAGE_TEMPLATE in notification.py to point to the server address.
 Clicking the Bark notification on your iPhone will redirect to the frontend HTML.

+When you clone this repo, you don't have the price data of today to calculate average cost in past 200 days.
+Use `sync.py` to download data from my server.

 ```

 ##### Start the Server